Harry Potter: Wizards Unite is out early on iOS and Android

 The last major Harry Potter game for mobile, Hogwarts Mystery, came out last year.
 The role-playing game received criticism for its free-to-play energy mechanics, which would limit how much of the game you could play at a time unless you wanted to spend money.

 Wizards Unite had an open beta in Australia and New Zealand that started on May 1.
-The open beta garnered over 100,000 downloads.
+The open beta garnered over 100,000 downloads, according to research firm Sensor Tower.
 It has had a slower starter in those regions compared to Pokémon Go.